giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/templates/sme/README.md

 to localisation languages, thus if someone selects to use tags as part of the template, these tags need to be some class that automatically handles that when called by a template tag.

+!
+Trick though, when tags come from lexicon, they're a result of xpath queries, thus it would be tricky to decide what is a tag and what is not, so probably this does need to be explicit, always; assuming things are strings unless otherwise noted.